F5Networks/f5-google-gdm-templates/experimental/standalone/1nic/README.md

 ### Help
-Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
-This means you can get assistance if necessary from F5 Technical Support.
+While this template has been created by F5 Networks, it is in the experimental directory and therefore has not completed full testing and is subject to change.
+F5 Networks does not offer technical support for templates in the experimental directory.
+For supported templates, see the templates in the supported directory.

 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 cloud templates.
 This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.